ablaze56/Ida/README.md

 	],
 	"insertText": "myUsername"
 }`

+Or, using constant username you can create sequence like this:

+`{
+	"desc": "Login: username",
+	"type": "input",
+	"search": [
+		"name",
+		"Username"
+	],
+	"insertText": "#constant:password"
+}`

 Each sequence file must contain only 1 array of sequences and are added in the order of execution in the "seq" key.
 If your website requires login,